NetApp/terraform-provider-netapp-elementsw/examples/elementsw/README.md

   -var="volume_size_list=[1073742000,1073742000]"
 ```

-Note that in this example `volume_size_list` defaults to `[]` (empty list) in  to avoid potential problems when testing.
+Note that in this example `volume_size_list` defaults to `[]` (empty list) in order to avoid potential problems.
 You can change the default value if you want to change this behavior.

-To destroy resources just created, run `terraform destroy` (you need to provide the same set of variables).
+To destroy resources just created, run `terraform destroy` (you may need to provide the first three variables).

-### With terraform.tfvars

-Descend to examples/elementsw subdirectory and use the sample file to create `terraform.tfvars` and then edit the new file to match your environment:
+Descend to examples/elementsw subdirectory and use the sample file with variables to create `terraform.tfvars` and then edit the new file to match your environment:

 ```sh
 cp terraform.tfvars.example terraform.tfvars
 vim terraform.tfvars
 ```

 Now run `terraform plan` followed by `terraform apply`.
-You may still choose to override certain default variables or variables set in `terraform.tfvars`.
+You can omit most variables, but beware of security implications of having `elementsw_password` in plain text file.
+You may still choose to override certain default variables or variables set in `terraform.tfvars`, especially if they are similar or identical to existing resources.

-Destroy with `terraform destroy`, the same as in the first example.
+Destroy with `terraform destroy`, the same way as before.

-### Overriding map values from the CLI
+#### Overriding variable values from the CLI

 This example only shows how values for two maps (QoS and IQN) can be provided from the CLI (Bash shell on Linux).
 Variations of this approach may be required for different OS.